Halqq/AntiNetherRoof-plugin/README.md

 # NetherFix-plugin

-this is basic anti nether roof for paper 1.12.2...
+this is basic nether fix for paper 1.12.2...

 this banish player after trying to climb into nether cover